Frequently Asked Questions

 What are the chances of getting a fellowship?

 The Human Rights Watch fellowships are highly competitive.
 Last year, we received over 1,000 applications.
-Out of these, we were able to interview only 18 candidates, for four fellowship positions.
+Out of these, we were able to interview only 12 candidates, for three fellowship positions.
 We expect a similar number of applicants and interviewees this year.

 When the year is over and one has completed the fellowship program, are there possibilities of full-time employment at Human Rights Watch?